 #6 Waterfalls in Starved Rock State Park

 Throughout Starved Rock State Park, most canyons have very tall waterfalls.
 Still, the most popular lookout points can be found in St. Louis Canyon, French Canyon, Wildcat Canyon, Tonti Canyon, LaSalle Canyon, Ottawa Canyon, and Kaskaskia Canyons.
-Since the seasonal waterfalls depend on snowmelt and spring rains the best time to visit the park the end of winter thaw.
+Since the seasonal waterfalls depend on snowmelt and spring rains, the best time to visit the park is the end of winter thaw.
 A Starved Rock State Park trail map can be downloaded and printed for your own hike planning.

 Waterfalls at Starved Rock tend to be seasonal and dependent upon local rain or snowmelt.
 The best times to view the waterfalls are in the early spring and after heavy rainfall.
 However, access can be hampered due to washouts of trails.

 #7 Canyons and Overlooks at Starved Rock

 While waterfalls are something many people come to see at Starved Rock, the sandstone canyons and river overlooks are quite stunning to see no matter what the weather.
-If you happen to be hiking Starved Rock during a dry season, there are many beautiful views and views of the river throughout the park.
+So if you happen to be hiking Starved Rock during a dry season, there are many beautiful views and views of the river throughout the park.
 One word of caution when hiking at Starved Rock is to stay back from the steep ledges and banks, they are prevalent, and the edges give way easily.
-Use care when taking selfies.
+Also, use care when taking selfies.